fixstars/arachne/docs/guides/yolox.rst

     code ./YOLOX

 | The following steps are done inside the docker container.
-| Run `setup_arachne.sh` to setup virtual environment and install requirements for YOLOX.
+| Run :code:`setup_arachne.sh` to setup virtual environment and install requirements for YOLOX.

 .. code:: bash